 While Google Meet doesn’t offer all the in-room engagement features that Livestorm does, it has a webinar chat panel that’s useful for sharing links, and a digital whiteboard.

-Google Meet is geared towards small meetings and not really equipped for webinars, large training, or big video conferences.
+Google Meet is geared towards small video meetings and not really equipped for webinars, large training, or big video conferences.
 Also, it lacks the promotion and organization features that Livestorm offers – so it’s a great option as long as you’re a small team with simple video conferencing requirements.

 Google Workspace’s most popular plan is Business Standard, which is $12/month per user.
 You can find out more about Livestorm vs Google Meet here.